FOOD BANK OF

 MISSION & HISTORY.

-The Food Bank of Siouxland is the main food supplier for nonprofit agencies in Siouxland, including food pantries, homeless shelters, soup kitchens, residential facilities, daycare, and senior centers.
+The Food Bank of Siouxland is the main food supplier for nonprofit agencies in Siouxland, including food pantries and soup kitchens.
 We were established to provide a year-round source of food to these organizations.

-Currently, the Food Bank of Siouxland provides food to approximately 100 member agencies in eleven counties in the Siouxland area.
+Currently, the Food Bank of Siouxland provides food to member agencies throughout 11 counties in the Siouxland area.
 These agencies are spread across our region — in Iowa: Woodbury, Ida, Monona, Crawford, Plymouth, Cherokee, Sioux, and Lyon counties; and in Nebraska: Dakota, Thurston, and Burt counties.

 The Food Bank of Siouxland, Inc. began as an all-volunteer organization known as the Tri-State Food Bank and became incorporated in 1991.
 We received our 501(c)3 status in 1994.
 In July 2000, we changed our name to “Food Bank of Siouxland, Inc.” – putting “Food” first!